-Frances was recognized in this year’s GIR Women in Investigations 2018 publication which profiles the top 100 remarkable women in the profession from around the world; Who’s Who Legal: Investigations 2018 and 2017 and Who’s Who Legal: Consulting Experts 2017 where she is regarded by sources as a “highly respected expert” and “excellent with clients” who consider her “creative and extremely easy to work with”.
+Frances is recognized in GIR’s Women in Investigations 2018 publication, which profiles the top 100 remarkable women in the profession from around the world, and Who’s Who Legal: Investigations and Consulting Experts.
+Sources regard her as a “highly respected expert” and “excellent with clients” who consider her “creative and extremely easy to work with”.

 Frances has been deeply involved in all of FRA’s compliance monitorship work, to include US DOJ and SEC FCPA monitorships, a New York Department of Financial Services bank monitorship, the Ferguson City monitorship, a PCAOB monitorship and a US DOJ fraud-related monitorship.

 She led the team providing technical advice to the Asia Pacific Group on money laundering under a mandate from the Asian Development Bank, drawing on her knowledge of alternative banking systems and offshore havens, and has provided expert advice in terrorism financing litigation cases.
 She has also served as an expert witness on counter terror financing in litigation involving an international bank.

 She led FRA’s UN Oil-For-Food (OFF) investigation work, including an analysis of the function of the OFF escrow account managed from New York by a global bank.